BesfortBunjaku/BesfortBunjaku.github.io/_posts/2021-10-09-higher-order-functions.md

 * reduce

-**Costume Middleware!** We can make our owen costume middleware and include in django settings middleware list. (refer to project bello)
+**Costume Middleware!** Test We can make our owen costume middleware and include in django settings middleware list. (refer to project bello)
 {: .notice}